ifeanyi305/Ifeanyi305-AwesomeBooks/README.md

 # Awesome Book

->  its an Awesome book that stores, books and their author
+>  >This is a single page web application that keeps tracks of books.
+Book details captured are the book title, author and ISBN.
+User can add a book, view a list of books and also remove any un wanted …

 ## Built With